 Part E: Change the appearance of the Tree view

 The Tree view shows evolutionary relationships predicted from the multiple sequence alignment.

-1. To display the Tree view, click on the Tree tab at the bottom of the MegAlign Pro window.
+1. Click on the Tree tab at the bottom of the MegAlign Pro window.
+Press Neighbor Joining: BIONJ and then OK to calculate the tree.